YuliaGrinenko/YuliaGrinenko/README.md

 I'm an aspiring **Data Analyst** with over **7 years of HR experience** in the IT industry.
 After completing a **Level 3 Data Technician Skills Bootcamp**, I transitioned into data analytics and enjoy transforming data into meaningful insights through analysis, visualisation, and dashboards.

-I'm passionate about solving business problems with data and continuously expanding my technical skills.

 ---

 ## 🛠️ Skills